fluxcd/website/content/en/docs/deploy-manage-flux/bootstrap/generic.md

 ---
-title: "Bootstrap with a Generic Git Server"
+title: "Bootstrap Flux on a Generic Git Server"
+linkTitle: "Generic Git"
 ---

 ## Before you begin